 Revises Chapter 3 to include a numeric biological water quality objective specific to perennial and seasonal streams.

-Revises Chapter 4 to include a framework for implementation of Biological Objectives.
+Revises Chapter 4 to include a framework for implementation of the Stream Biological Objective.

 Revises Chapter 4 to include narrative guidance for the development of numeric water quality objectives for the protection of biological communities associated with beneficial uses protecting aquatic organisms and aquatic-dependent wildlife.